nunoatgithub/shm-rpc-bridge/README.md

 # SHM-RPC Bridge

 A simple Python library for inter-process communication (IPC) using shared memory and POSIX semaphores.
-It works as a (somewhat naive) exercise in evaluating communication alternatives when externalizing parts of a python monolith.
+Its main purpose is to work as a testbed for comparing communication alternatives when externalizing parts of a python monolithic process.

 [![Python Version](https://img.shields.io/badge/python-3.8%2B-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)